 Project Chart Rules

 1. For the official album project rankings, the calculation will include album sales, song sales and on-demand audio and video streams.
 For the official song project rankings, the calculation will include song sales and on-demand audio and video streams.
 Programmed (passive) streams and Internet (Digital)/Terrestrial Radio plays do not apply to the album and song project charts.

 2. A song’s consumption units (sales, streams) may only contribute to one album’s project numbers.
-A song’s project units will be assigned to the artist’s latest album that contains that song.
+A song’s project units will be assigned to the artist’s earliest album that contains that song.
 In the case of a greatest hits or compilation album from that artist, if the songs’ consumption units are being overwhelming driven from the new compilation or greatest hits album, the songs’ consumption may contribute to the overall album consumption total for the first four weeks.